Health and Rehabilitation Sciences, Undecided

 Learn more about research opportunities at hrs.osu.edu.

-Students considering a major in the School of Health and Rehabilitation Sciences (SHRS) can live in the Future Health Professionals Learning Community or join the School of Health and Rehabilitation Sciences Student Council.
+Students considering a major in the School of Health and Rehabilitation Sciences (SHRS) can live in the Future Health Professionals Learning Community.
 Students may also be nominated by their faculty to participate in the SHRS Student Ambassadors program.

 Additional co-curricular opportunities may be available in more specific areas, depending on the student's chosen major.
 These may include field trips, clubs, professional organizations, and access to special facilities and laboratories.

-Employment in health care and social assistance is projected to be the highest of all industries in the United States, and there is an expected increase of 22 percent through 2018.
+Employment in health care and social assistance is projected to be the highest of all industries in the United States.
 A college education in a health profession can lead to a career in a clinical setting, research, teaching, business, management and other options.
 It is also excellent preparation for graduate and/or professional school.